Page structure

 To set up your layout you will need to create 2 wrappers.
 The first should have the class govuk-width-container, which sets the maximum width of the content but does not add any vertical margin or padding.

-If your design requires them, you should place components such as breadcrumbs, back link and phase banner inside this wrapper so that they sit directly underneath the header.
+If your design requires them, you should place components such as the Breadcrumbs component, Back link component and Phase banner component inside this wrapper so that they sit directly underneath the header.

 Add vertical space